grace-jennings/exam01/README.md

 A respondent is considered to be “energy vulnerable” if they spend more than 5% of their household income on energy expenses.
-Recreate the plot below, which shows the proportion of respondents who are energy vulnerable for each combination of age and income.
+Recreate the plot below, which shows the proportion of respondents who are energy vulnerable for each combination of age and education.
 In 2 - 3 sentences, describe what you observe in the plot.

 *Hints:*